-Guam Community College was created by Guam Public Law 14-77 to provide secondary, postsecondary, and adult educational programs, and career and technical training for the region.
+Guam Community College was created by the Community College Act of 1977 (codified at 17 GCA §§ 30101, et seq.) to provide secondary, postsecondary, and adult educational programs, and career-technical training for the region.

 To better guide the college on its journey, the GCC Board of Trustees adopted Board Policy 100 (Mission Statement), which established the college's mission statement as follows: